Below are listed some popular locations for photo opportunities at Birmingham Airport (EGBB/BHX)

 By Car :- Turning off the A45 (Holiday Inn) junction and travelling down Terminal Rd (one way) the car park is clearly visible on the right hand side about 400m ,however because of the one way system you will at some point have to turn right and come back on yourself and the entrance is then on your left hand side.

-(Note:- the top floor is closed during the winter months to cars and lower levels can be used to park).
+(Note:- the top floor is now Permanently closed to cars and pedestrians! lower levels can be used to park with restricted views, also currently as of 01/03/2019 maintenance work is being carried out by contractors on all levels.).

 Here you can get clear photos of aircraft parked outside MAEL(Hangar 5) and XLR (Hangar 4) as well as cargo and executive aircraft parked on the Elmdon apron.